dandanthedev/lastfm-websocket/README.md

 };

 socket.onmessage = (event) => {
-  const data = JSON.parse(event.data); //This is the actual data.
-Read "Recieving data" for more info. const opcode = data.op; //See "Opcodes" for more info. const data = data.d;
+  const parsed = JSON.parse(event.data); //This is the actual data.
+Read "Recieving data" for more info. const opcode = parsed.op; //See "Opcodes" for more info. const data = parsed.d;

   //Init
   if (opcode === 0) {